Expat Essentials

 We’ve been writing about Americans leaving, or at least thinking about leaving, for years.
 But that was just us.
 Now, Big Media are crunching data and they’ve come to the same conclusion we reached back in 2020.
 As the pace of Americans expatriating increases, we ask, “What are you getting into?”

 The single biggest reason – aside from business – we have for living here is personal safety.
-Which really came home to my wife and co-CEO Cheryl on a recent business trip to San Francisco.
+Which really came home to my wife and co-CEO Cheryl on a business trip earlier this year to San Francisco.
 Because we’re so used to low crime, Cheryl heads out the door for an early morning walk.
 It wasn’t until she got two blocks from her hotel did she realize that walking at 4:30 in the morning in San Francisco might not be the smartest thing to do.

 Becoming an expat can be the best or worst experience of your life.